-Looking For a New Kia Forte in your area?
+Looking for a Used Forte in your area?

 Value, economy, passenger and trunk space, strong safety scores and that extra mile of warranty coverage keep the 2012 Kia Forte a contender in the compact sedan market.The Bad